-- 1. Identify the concepts and theories of leadership and analyse its relevance to the organizations. - 2.
+- 1. Identify the concepts and theories of leadership and analyze its relevance to theorganizations. - 2.
 Analyze various sources of power, politics and conflict management. - 3.
-Adapt theories of leadership to cases and contexts in organisation. - 4.
-Interpret change, sustainable development and implications of cultural factors in organizations. - 5.
+Adapt theories of leadership to cases and contexts in organization. - 4.
+Interpret change, sustainable development and implications of cultural factors inorganizations. - 5.
 Develop leadership potential and practices in organizations.